The guide book Lonely Planet: Argentina summarizes Punta del Este, Uruguay (a popular side trip for those visiting Buenos Aires) as follows …

 Hotels & Places to Stay

-Full of indoor amenities, the 2122 is set further back from both coast – a location that removes it from the touristy annoyances while remaining within walking, or a short cab ride, of most of Punta’s nightlife and shopping.
+Full of indoor amenities, the 2122 is set further back from both coast – a location that removes it from touristy annoyances while remaining within walking, or a short cab ride, of most of Punta’s nightlife and shopping.

 Featuring a casino, spa facilities, 2 swimming pools, 2 tennis courts and 4 restaurants, the Conrad Punta Del Este Resort & Casino features plush accommodations in front of La Mansa Beach.